Chronic Neck Pain And Breathing Problems

 Breathing weakness of patients with chronic neck pain cannot be considered as pathological, but there is an obvious dysfunction of breathing muscles which may need clinical attention.

 The breathing weakness observed in patients with chronic neck pain can importantly influence the clinical implications about the usual treatment of chronic neck pain.
 It can be suggested that breathing function should be also included into assessment and treatment of patients with chronic neck pain.
 However, further study should examine the effectiveness of additional breathing exercises as complementary to the usual treatment of patients with chronic neck pain.
+Once learned, coordination with specific neck exercises is recommended.

-The July, 2014 edition of the Journal of the Medical Association of Thailand published a study on breathing re-education and motion of the cervical spine in individuals with chronic neck pain.
+- A 2014 edition of the Journal of the Medical Association of Thailand published a study on breathing re-education and motion of the cervical spine in individuals with chronic neck pain.
 The authors of the study noted that faulty breathing may cause neck pain symptoms.
 This study has determined the effects of respiratory muscle reeducation on neck pain symptoms and respiratory function.
 The results indicted improved range of motion in the neck after deep breathing training.